Nick and Georgina met in 2022 at a work conference. They were both divorced, single parents of teenage kids, and lived 200 miles away from each other.

 It’s important to maintain your sense of self in any relationship, but especially one where you’re not together every day.

-One very positive aspect of long-distance relationships is that they encourage you to keep growing as individuals, because you can’t waste hours arguing over the remote control like the rest of us do.
+One very positive aspect of long-distance relationships is that they encourage you to keep growing as individuals, because you can’t waste hours arguing over the remote control.
 Set goals for yourself and make an effort to celebrate your partner’s independence too.

 Georgina took up knitting.
 “A friend of mine dragged me along to a local craft group, and I was immediately hooked.
 Keeping my hands busy took my mind off missing Nick, and I could do it while we were having one of our long phone calls.